11 February 2020

 mental to that state of life.

-In fact we are trying to find ways to appropriately encourage and honor these hermits in the lay state, to recognize them and write about it so that is becomes a fully known and esteemed vocation.
+In fact, we are trying to find ways to appropriately encourage and honor these hermits in the lay (non-canonical) state, to recognize them and write about it so that it becomes a fully known and esteemed vocation.
 This is one of the reasons I put up the post on Felicity Kreger, OblSB recently.
 I have said many times that I believe in vocations to chronic illness and the potentially eremitical life some of these as well as among isolated elderly might have.
 I have also written about the way my own canonically consecrated life might make it harder for me to witness to such people.
 After all, they will likely never be canonical hermits (and most have no desire for this) but they might well be called to live as lay hermits, hermits in the baptized state.
 So, how wonderful it could be if Joyful Hermit worked through her difficulties in all of this and accepted ordinary Catholic usage (non-canonical or lay hermit) and the wonderful gift such a life could be for the whole church!
 How incredible it could be if she became not a paean of pain but a significant example of edifying Lay eremitical life!!

 Early on I was concerned for Joyful's own well-being when she posted the following dialogue ("the hermit" refers to the blogger herself, not to hermits in general): [[The hermit still did not have a PLACE.
 But the hermit is part of the laity--that is the place for the hermit.
 No, the hermit is not really part of the laity.
 The hermit is irregular.
 The hermit blurted out, finally, that there is no room for a mystic in the Catholic Church.
 But the confessor said of course there was and has been through out the history of the Church.
 Well, this hermit, this mystic hermit, has no place.]]The Complete Hermit, September, 30, 2007